pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 Multiprotocol source can be compiled using the Arduino IDE using STM32 Core (Maple) and Arduino ARM-Cortex-M3 libraries.

 ###Install the Arduino IDE and the Multiprotocol project
 1. Download the Arduino IDE.
-The currently supported Arduino version is 1.6.5. available for [Windows]( https://www.arduino.cc/download_handler.php?f=/arduino-1.6.5-windows.exe) and [Mac OSX](http://arduino.cc/download_handler.php?f=/arduino-1.6.5-macosx.zip)
+The currently supported Arduino version is 1.6.5.[update now supports Arduino 1.6.11] available for [Windows]( https://www.arduino.cc/download_handler.php?f=/arduino-1.6.12-windows.exe) and [Mac OSX](http://arduino.cc/download_handler.php?f=/arduino-1.6.12-macosx.zip)
 1. Download the [STM32 Core](https://github.com/rogerclarkmelbourne/Arduino_STM32/archive/master.zip) and copy the Arduino_STM32 folder to:
   - OSX: ```Arduino.app/Contents/Java/hardware```  (you can open Arduino.app by Ctl Clicking on Arduino.app and selecting "Show Package Contents")
   - Windows: ```C:\Program Files (x86)\Arduino\hardware```
-1. Download the zip file with the Multiprotocol module source code from [here](https://github.com/midelic/DIY-Multiprotocol-TX-Module/archive/multi-STM32.zip)
+1. Download the zip file with the Multiprotocol module source code from [here](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module)
 1. Unzip and copy the source code folder ```Multiprotocol``` to a folder of your choosing
 1. Click on the ```Multiprotocol.ino file``` in the ```Multiprotocol``` folder and the Arduino environment should appear and the Multiprotocol project will be loaded.